Sociocultural-factor293/ZModManager/README.md

 | **Privileges** | Administrator (required for `CreateRemoteThread`) |

 > [!CAUTION]
-> ZModManager allocates executable memory in remote processes and calls `CreateRemoteThread`. **Run it as Administrator**, otherwise injection will silently fail.
+> ZModManager allocates executable memory in remote processes and calls `CreateRemoteThread`. **Run it as Administrator**, otherwise injection may silently fail.

 ---